Side by Sides of the World Y2K- CARDER

 Description

-228 pages, about 11″ x 8″, glossy soft-cover in full color.
+228 pages, about 11″ x 8″, glossy soft cover in full color.
 New re-print.
-Printed on high quality 20# 97 bright acid-free paper.
+Printed on high-quality 20# 97 bright acid-free paper.
 Fully Illustrated.

 INTRODUCTION:

 Johannes Samuel Pauly built the first practical cartridge gun in 1812.
 His gun was the foundation for modern self-contained cartridges.
-Since then, self-contained cartridges have advanced from weird looking paper devices with pin-fire or center-fire igniting mechanisms to what we find at the shooting supply store today.
+Since then, self-contained cartridges have advanced from weird-looking paper devices with pin-fire or center-fire igniting mechanisms to what we find at the shooting supply store today.

 When perusing this book the reader will note many designs from years long passed are still being used by modern gun makers.
 One example is guns with outside hammers are still being built by South American and European gun makers.

-A bit of modern American history reveals that in 1989, Savage was the last American mass producer of moderate priced doubles.
+A bit of modern American history reveals that in 1989, Savage was the last American mass producer of moderate-priced doubles.
 In 1990, Remington re-introduced the Parker Bros. shotgun with essentially no changes from the originals.
 They were manufactured only upon request from a purchaser.
-These are very high quality shotguns.
-From 1964 to about 1980, Winchester Repeating Arms Company contracted with the Japanese arms maker, Kodensha, to produce their side by side shotguns.
-In the 1980’s, Winchester built a few side by side shotguns in their custom shop.
+These are very high-quality shotguns.
+From 1964 to about 1980, Winchester Repeating Arms Company contracted with the Japanese arms maker, Kodensha, to produce their side-by-side shotguns.
+In the 1980's, Winchester built a few side-by-side shotguns in their custom shop.

 High quality or Best Guns, as they are known by the British, are as meticulously fitted as any fine watch or clock.
 The artistry and skillfulness of their fabrication is absolutely unquestionable.
-Currently made side by side shotguns may fall in the price range of less than $1 ,000 to over $100,000.
+Currently made side-by-side shotguns may fall in the price range of less than $1 ,000 to over $100,000.

-From Germany, Guggi custom built side by sides feature precious metals and gems and may command prices exceeding $100,000.
-The fine old English gun making establishment of Holland & Holland still produces doubles at prices of $50,000 to $60,000.
-Since World War II, a renaissance has taken place in Italy, where some of the world’s finest and highest quality shotguns are being created.
+From Germany, Guggi custom-built side by sides feature precious metals and gems and may command prices exceeding $100,000.
+The fine old English gun-making establishment of Holland & Holland still produces doubles at prices of $50,000 to $60,000.
+Since World War II, a renaissance has taken place in Italy, where some of the world's finest and highest quality shotguns are being created.

 A first rate side by side may be had in the price range of $5,000 to $15,000.
 Moreover, there are many good, serviceable side by sides, both new and used, that can be found more moderately priced.
 Some manufacturers are offering very durable side by sides for around $1,000-$2,500.

 As you continue through this book, you will find names of gunmakers, manufacturers and trade names of those who distributed side by sides under their own company or brand names.
 Wherever possible, a brief history is included with each name.
-The graphics shown have been obtained from photographs, books, brochures, old catalogs and et cetera.
+The graphics shown have been obtained from photographs, books, brochures, old catalogs et cetera.
 Likewise, the information has been collected from gun shows, gun shops, advertisements (both new and old), word of mouth and the courtesy of many collectors.

 This site uses cookies to ensure that you get the best experience on our website.